Bassett88/arkosR36S/Frequently-Asked-Questions---RGB30.md

 Special thanks to kane159 from the [RGH Discord](https://discord.gg/retro-game-handhelds-529983248114122762) for the testing and confirming that this mod works.

-## Q. How do I Host, Join, or Spectate an Adhoc Netplay session?
+## Q. How do I Host, Join, or Spectate an Adhoc (local) Netplay session?
 ### A. Make sure you're on the 12/08/2023 or later version of ArkOS.
 After you press A to launch an emulator core and game via retroarch or retroarch32 that is compatible with netplay, hold the X button before the game loads.
 You should then be presented with an Adhoc Netplay Session Manager menu.
 * All supported devices must be on the same version of ArkOS
 * Compatible only with Retroarch and Retroarch32 8bit, 16bit, and older Arcade games such as Teenage Mutant Ninja Turtles and The Simpsons